crizdv/my-recipes/docs/Recipes/GF/GF_pancakes.md

 - 1/2 tsps 		sea salt
 - 1 large 	    egg - replace with double amount of organ egg replacer for 2 eggs (4 tsps with 60ml water)
 - 1 1/4 cups	    milk (almond/rice/cashew). start with 1 cup and work up.
 Add more if you want to make larger skinnier pancakces
-- 1/8 cup olive oil
+- 2 tbls      olive oil
 - 1 tbls		    pure maple syrup or golden syrup (if using golden syrup slowly mix into milk)
 - 1/2 tsp 		    vanilla extract